Tower Semiconductor Ltd (TSEM) CEO Russell Ellwanger on Q3 2020 Results - Earnings Call Transcript

 Rajvindra Gill

 Congratulations on the strong guide for December.
 Just a question on the cyber event, the impact on the utilization rates, how do we think about the utilization rates going into Q4?
-Are we expecting kind of a snap back and then also, is there any change to the 50% to 55% incremental gross profit fall through as we go into Q4 on the new revenue given the cyber event.
+Are we expecting kind of a snap back; and then also is there any change to the 50% to 55% incremental gross profit fall through as we go into Q4 on new revenue given the cyber event.
 Just wanted to make sure that the gross margin should start to improve off the low base in September?

 Oren Shirazi

 Yes.
 Thank you.
-Our gross profit and model will be the same.
-Of 50%, 55%, like you mentioned, we don't expect any impact from the cyber event on the margins or anything in Q4.
+Our gross profit and model will be the same of 50%, 55%, like you mentioned.
+We don't expect any impact from the cyber event on the margins or anything in Q4.
 It's already behind us.

 Russell Ellwanger

-And the utilization rates, it's not PAUSE necessarily just a snapback.
+And the utilization rates, it's not necessarily just a snapback.
 We were in the midst of a ramp in Q3, but the ramp is very real.
-So the utilization rates should be across the board very good in Q4.
+So, the utilization rates should be across the board very good in Q4.

 Rajvindra Gill

 Okay.
 Great.
 And then when we look at the increase -- the sequential increase in Q4 from organic growth, we're looking at 17% sequential growth, 14% year-over-year organically.
 How would you describe kind of what's happening in the smartphone segment in the data center segment?
 And then how do we think about those trends going into 2021, we're thinking about overall organic growth rate.
 We had a little bit of an impact.
 We had an impact in case of COVID in the first half for a variety of kind of markets.
 But when you're thinking about organic growth rates into next year, I'm curious to see how you're thinking about it if we start getting to more normalized economy.
-And you are seeing kind of a rebound in some of the specific markets that were impact because of COVID.
+And you are seeing kind of a rebound in some of the specific markets that were impacted because of COVID.
 I'm just curious how you're thinking about that?

 Russell Ellwanger

-I believe stated during the script, the area of handsets in specific RFSOI, we had a very, very substantial increase in revenue percent 2019 over 2018, and that was above 40%.
-And we're projecting that at the end of this year, it will be an additional 25%.
+I believe stated during the script, the area of handsets in specific, RFSOI, we had a very, very substantial increase in revenue percent 2019 over 2018, and that was above 40%, and we're projecting that at the end of this year, it will be an additional 25%.

 That's certainly much bigger than the market itself grew.
-So the only way that, that can be explained is market share and all indicators are that handsets sales themselves will be very good next year.
+So, the only way that, that could be explained is market share and all indicators are that handset sales themselves will be very good next year.
 And on top of that, a higher percentage, almost a doubling of 5G handsets to where the RF content is somewhere between 40% -- 60% higher than in 4G and lower end models.

-So I think we're in extremely good position to continue to maintain organic growth and strong organic growth in that area.
+So, I think we're in extremely good position to continue to maintain organic growth and strong organic growth in that area.

 The silicon germanium for 5G infrastructure as well as data center, it appears that, it will stay strong in the next year.
-Customer forecasts look good.
-And the power management will, it appears to, continue to be at its present rates or maybe higher.
+Customer forecasts look good, and the power management will, it appears, continue to be at its present rates or maybe higher.
 The big thing is, I believe, that the organic growth that we've had, and it was good organic growth was with the headwind of having a decrease in the power discretes, and a decrease in industrial and dental sensors.
-So the growth that we've had, obviously, the numbers we say on organic has to first make up for the deficit in those other 2 markets.
-And then it pops up well beyond it.
+So, the growth that we've had, obviously, the numbers we say on organic has to first make up for the deficit in those other 2 markets, and then it pops up well beyond it.

-With the power discrete market, right now, looking that it will be coming back.
-And the -- certainly, the industrial sensors, we have all indications that that's going up.
-That's customer forecast and as well, really backed by market research, we would see that the other businesses that have been strong appear to be going stronger.
-And that that headwind will be returning to some degree against 2020 results.
-So I believe that the organic growth for next year will be on a much stronger trajectory than it is this year, although this year, I think it's been very good.
+With the power discrete market, right now, looking that it will be coming back, and certainly, the industrial sensors, we have all indications that that's going up, and that’s customer forecast and as well, really backed by market research, we would see that the other businesses that have been strong appear to be going stronger, and that that headwind will be returning to some degree against 2020 results.
+So, I believe that the organic growth for next year will be on a much stronger trajectory than it is this year, although this year, I think it's been very good.

 Rajvindra Gill

-And just to follow-up, when we're looking at the Q4 guidance.
-How would you characterize the increase?
+And just to follow-up, when we're looking at the Q4 guidance, how would you characterize the increase?
 You talked a little bit about the smartphone growth as well as the data center growth.
-Is any of the improvement in the Q4 guidance represents lost business from Q3?
-And how do we think about that makeup of that catch-up in Q4 relative to Q3?
+Does any of the improvement in the Q4 guidance represent lost business from Q3?
+And how do we think about that makeup for that catch-up in Q4 relative to Q3?

 Russell Ellwanger

 On a net, I think that the cyber event actually had a negative impact on Q4, not a positive.
-Certainly, the -- whatever amount of a few millions of dollars that we didn't ship in Q3 because of a cyber event we're able to ship in Q4, but missing 8 to 12 days of starts, that's all Q4 revenue.
+Certainly, the -- whatever amount of a few millions of dollars that we didn't ship in Q3 because of a cyber event, we're able to ship in Q4, but missing 8 to 12 days of starts, that's all Q4 revenue.
 And additionally, without getting too much into the mode of the details, when you have an event at the end of a quarter to where we by design, and fortunately, by design, we're able to -- or needed desire to stop the operations of facilities, you have to move all the substrates to safe inventory points that are within cue times.
-So you have a lot of the WIP that you've manually moved and you build up bottlenecks at those stations where the line then, when you start it back up, it's nonlinear.
-So where I had stated in the script that we had multiple weeks of the Fab not working or the Fabs, not working to their optimal activity levels, it's because of where you put the Fab to shut them down in a safe position.
+So, you have a lot of the WIP that you've manually moved, and you build up bottlenecks at those stations where the line then, when you start it back up, is nonlinear.
+So, where I had stated in the script that we had multiple weeks of the Fab not working or the Fabs not working to their optimal activity levels, it's because of where you put the Fab to shut them down in a safe position.

 And it is then no longer linear.
 Now on top of that, you have the last month of the quarter and many customers that really need to get their products.
 So you're now putting a huge amount of energy in the back end of the line, that would have been in the front end of the line in order to make up for a disruption in the activities, so another negative impact on the upcoming quarter.

-So that all being stated, the $340 million guidance on a net is negatively impacted because of the event, not positively.
-And had there been no event, we would have anticipated that the guidance would have been higher.
-So it's really a very strong demand, which I think is a strong attribute to what we've done with our customers, having good products being in the right markets.
+So that all being stated, the $340 million guidance on a net is negatively impacted because of the event, not positively, and had there been no event, we would have anticipated that the guidance would have been higher.
+So, it's really a very strong demand, which I think is a strong attribute to what we've done with our customers, having good products being in the right markets.

 Now in the net, I think we're in good shape.
 But the direct thing, I wouldn't want someone to think that the $340 million guidance for Q4 is a pushout of Q3.
 It's really not the case at all.